mictran8500/Artificial-Intelligence/README.md

 INCLUDES CODE FOR:

-Solution to the 8-puzzle problem using A* search and best-first search.
+Solution to the 8-puzzle problem using best-first search.
 Implemented three different heuristic functions for evaluation (Hamming distance, Manhattan distance, mean (h1, h2))

 Solution to the 8-Queens problem using a Genetic Algorithm.